JeffersonLab/epics2web/README.md

 ---

 ## Overview
-The epics2web application allows users to monitor [EPICS](http://www.aps.anl.gov/epics/) PVs from the web using Web Sockets and REST web service endpoint.
+The epics2web application allows users to monitor [EPICS](http://www.aps.anl.gov/epics/) PVs from the web using Web Sockets and a REST web service endpoint.
 The application leverages the Java [JCA](https://github.com/epics-base/jca) library and is designed to run on Apache Tomcat.

 ## Quick Start with Compose
 1. Grab project